moneyadviceservice/frontend-code-standards/README.md

 Where possible follow the principles of [progressive enhancement](https://www.gov.uk/service-manual/making-software/progressive-enhancement.html).
 Start by making sure your content is in the correct/logical order.
 Then select the most appropriate html elements and wai-aria atributes to mark the content up and ensure that core functionality works using HTTP (i.e links and forms).
 Then add images and apply css styles taking care to not introduce accessibility barriers.
 Finally add javascript and ensure you allow full keyboard access and keep screen reader users informed of what is being communicated to sighted users (e.g state and dynamic content changes).
 Where progressive enhancement isn't possible or pramatic it is still important to use semantic markup and to ensure that javascript is made accessible.

+### General Practices

+#### Indentation
+To be discussed

+#### Readability vs Compression
+We prefer readability over file-size savings when it comes to maintaining existing files.
+Plenty of whitespace is encouraged where appropriate.
+There is no need for any developer to purposefully compress HTML or CSS, nor obfuscate JavaScript.

+We will use server-side or build processes to automatically minify and gzip all static client-side files, such as CSS and JavaScript.

 ## Markup
 ### HTML5
 We use the HTML5 Doctype and HTML5 features when appropriate.

 We test our markup against the [W3C validator](http://validator.w3.org/), to ensure that the markup is well formed.
-100% valid code is not essential, but validation helps to write more maintainable, accessible, robust sites as well as debugging code.
+Valid html helps to write more maintainable, accessible, robust sites as well as debugging code.

 #### Quoting Attributes
 The HTML5 specification defines quotes around attributes as optional.
 For consistency with attributes that accept whitespace, all attributes should be quoted.

 	<p class="line note" data-attribute="106">This is my paragraph of special text.</p>

 ### Doctype
 We use the HTML5 doctype.